-As part of applying for a marriage green card, you’re required to attend a biometrics appointment.
+As part of applying for a green card, you’re required to attend a biometrics appointment.
 What should you expect?

 First of all, don’t be intimidated by the word “biometrics”!
 During this appointment, U.S. Citizenship and Immigration Services (USCIS) will simply record your fingerprints and take photos of you.
 They will then run this information through the FBI database in order to check for any criminal records.